-Figure 6: Song's ReadTheory progression overview
+Figure 6 shows Song's grade level progression on the ReadTheory website.

 Song was the pupil who took the most reading quizzes.
 He reached level 9 during the placement test and tried to get back to this level in the course of the following quizzes, something that he unfortunately never managed to do.
 While having some results as low as at level 3 and 4, he managed to climb to level 7 for the last two quizzes.